-* News Corp gets about 50 inquiries for MySpace - source
+* News Corp gets about 50 inquiries for MySpace-source

 * MocoSpace interested in MySpace

-* MocoSpace considered buying Bebo (Adds background)
+* MocoSpace had considered buying Bebo (Adds material from interview)

 By Jennifer Saba and Kenneth Li

 NEW YORK, Feb 4 (Reuters) - News Corp (NWSA.O) has tapped Allen & Co to field buyout interest for MySpace and has heard from about 50 parties, people familiar with the process told Reuters on Friday.

 The global media conglomerate is considering a handful of options for the future of MySpace, the once-hot Internet social network that has fallen far behind faster moving rival Facebook.